Bactericidal/Permeability-Increasing protein (BPI) ELISA Kit

 INTENDED USE

-Human BPI ELISA kit can be used for measuring in vitro quantitative concentrations of IgG autoantibodies to bactericidal/permeability-increasing protein (BPI IgG, BPI) in human seruma and plasma.
+Human BPI ELISA kit can be used for measuring in vitro quantitative concentrations of IgG autoantibodies to bactericidal/permeability increasing protein (BPI IgG, BPI) in human seruma and plasma.
 This assay has a minimum analytical sensitivity limit of 0.5 U/ml.

 BACKGROUND